UCSF-CMP/pbbr/awardees/index.md

 ![keith](../images/keith.jpg)

 1. Upon notification of award, email Linda Reilly <Linda.Reilly@ucsf.edu> to obtain the PBBR parent Chart of Account (COA) information.
 2. The PI’s departmental accounting manager/contact will then need to request a separate project ID, and utilize the PI’s Department ID, to set up a unique COA for the project.
-3. Once the PI’s project COA is set up, email the COA information to Kerri Santos.
+3. Once the PI’s project COA is set up, email the COA information to Linda Reilly.
 PBBR will then allocate funds to the PI’s project COA.

 ****